tc39/proposal-smart-pipelines/readme.md

   |> #.childNodes
   |> jQuery.merge([], #)
 ```
-Imagine the path that your eyes must trace while reading this pipeline.
-Your
+The path that a reader’s eyes must trace while reading this pipeline moves
-eyes move straight down with occasional movement toward the right then back:
+straight down, with some movement toward the right then back: from `data` to
-from `data` to `buildFragment` (and its arguments), then `.childNodes`, then
+`buildFragment` (and its arguments), then `.childNodes`, then `jQuery.merge`.
-`jQuery.merge`.
-No one-off-variable assignment necessary.
+Here, no one-off-variable assignment is necessary.

 <td>